Environmental Protection Agency (EPA).

 Start Supplemental Information

 National Drinking Water Advisory Council: The Council was created by Congress on December 16, 1974, as part of the Safe Drinking Water Act of 1974, Public Law 93-523, 42 U.S.C.
 300j-5, and is operated in accordance with the provisions of the Federal Advisory Committee Act (FACA), 5 U.S.C.
 App.
-2. The Council consists of 15 members, including the Chairperson, all of whom are appointed by the EPA's Administrator.
-Five members represent appropriate state and local agencies concerned with water hygiene and public water supply; five members represent private organizations or groups demonstrating an active interest in the field of water hygiene and public water supply—of which two such members shall be associated with small, rural public water systems; and five members represent the general public.
-The current list of members is available on the EPA Web site at http://water.epa.gov/drink/ndwac/.
+2. The Council consists of 15 members, including the chairperson, all of whom are appointed by the EPA Administrator.
+Five members are from appropriate state and local agencies concerned with water hygiene and public water supply; five members represent private organizations or groups demonstrating an active interest in the field of water hygiene and public water supply—of which two such Start Printed Page 35931members shall be associated with small, rural public water systems; and five members are from the general public.
+The current list of members is available on the EPA's NDWAC website at https://www.epa.gov/ndwac under “NDWAC roster.”

-The Council will meet in person once each year and may hold a second meeting during the year either in person or by video/teleconferencing.
-These meetings generally occur in the spring and fall.
-Additionally, members may be asked to participate in ad hoc workgroups to develop policy recommendations, advice letters and reports to address specific program issues.
+The Council typically will meet in person once each year and may hold a second meeting, either in person or by video/teleconference, during the year.
+Members also may be asked to participate in ad hoc workgroups to develop policy recommendations, advice letters, and reports to address specific program issues.

-All nominations will be fully considered, but applicants need to be aware of the specific representation required by the SDWA for the current vacancies: State and local agencies concerned with water hygiene and public water supply (two vacancies) and the general public (two vacancies).
+All nominations will be fully considered, but applicants need to be aware of the specific representation required by the SDWA: State and local agencies concerned with water hygiene and public water supply (two vacancies in 2020); private organizations or groups demonstrating an active interest in the field of water hygiene and public water supply (three vacancies in 2020—of which one will be associated with small, rural public water systems); and the general public (one vacancy in 2021).
+The EPA may also consider nominations received through this solicitation in the event of unplanned vacancies on the Council.
 Other criteria used to evaluate nominees will include:

 - Willingness to commit time to the Council and demonstrated ability to work constructively on committees;